 This means diet, sleep, interpersonal relationships, jobs, sleep and training levels all need to be examined and changed.

-As you’re reading this you may think this is impossible - but so many of us suffer from some degree of adrenal fatigue.
-And when examined by a regular doctor we’re told nothing is wrong, or worse; that we’re aging or we’re depressed!!
+As you’re reading this you may think this is impossible - but so many of us suffer from some degree of adrenal fatigue/HPA dysfunction.
+And when examined by a regular doctor we’re told nothing is wrong, or worse; that we’re aging or depressed!!

 Put quit simply, sugar and high-glycemic meals (pasta, breads, cookies, crackers, and other processed ‘white’ foods) aren’t good for the adrenal glands.
 Why?
 When we eat sugar, insulin is released to process and metabolize it.
 Oftentimes, this leads to a lower than normal blood sugar.
 This signals the adrenal glands to release cortisol, which in turn signals the liver to release stored sugar to then raise the blood sugar back to normal levels.
 After years and years of blood sugar see-sawing like this, it adds to a cumulative stress on the adrenal glands.